 Yahoo news has reported that Qantas has refused demands to keep 50 call centre jobs in Australia, saying it is “sensible” to send the jobs to New Zealand.

-At the airline’s annual general meeting, Australian Services Union assistant national secretary Linda White asked chief executive Alan Joyce why the airline was creating jobs and leasing new office space at its Auckland call centre when its Hobart centre is half empty.
+At the airline’s annual general meeting, Australian Services Union assistant national secretary Linda White asked Qantas chief executive Alan Joyce why the airline was creating new call centre jobs and leasing new office space at its Auckland call centre when its Hobart centre is half empty.

 Ms White said it was a “complete copout” that Qantas was not hiring staff in Hobart.